zmap/zmap/SECURITY.md

 ZMap uses a **full-disclosure only** security policy.

-ZMap is a memory-unsafe program that contacts every host on the Internet.
+ZMap is a research tool written in a memory-unsafe language.
 We recommend Internet-wide scans be ran on untrusted scanning hosts.
-Our security policy reflects this, and as such, ZMap does not partake in coordinated disclosure, nor do we issue CVEs for ZMap.
+Our security policy reflects this, and as such, ZMap does not partake in coordinated disclosure, nor do we issue CVEs.
 We also do not backport patches.

 ZMap does _not_ accept security reports over any private channel, including the Github vulnerability reporting mechanisms.
+Please instead submit a Github Issue or PR.

-If you find a security vulnerability in ZMap, and you would like credit for it from maintainers, you have two options:
+If you find a security vulnerability in ZMap, and you would like credit for it from the maintainers, you have two options:
 - **Submit a PR**: The most concise way to explain most issues in ZMap (e.g. a malformed bounds check) is to submit a PR.
 Particularly with LLMs, we would rather read a two line PR than four paragraphs and a "POC".
 You will be